 There has been a global push to standardize the collection of remote camera data (Fegraus et al., 2011; McShea et al., 2020; Meek et al., 2014; Steenweg et al., 2017).
 Here, we developed a Remote Camera Metadata Standards for Alberta based on the B.C.
 Metadata Standards (RISC, 2019), the Open Camera Trap Metadata Standard (CTMS; Forrester et al. 2016) and Wildlife Insights Minimum Metadata Standards (Ahumada et al., 2019).
-The Alberta Remote Camera Metadata Standards (Columbia and other jurisdictions and creates the opportunity for data from Alberta to be integrated with regional, national and global remote camera datasets.
+The Alberta Remote Camera Metadata Standards also builds on the experience of remote camera users in Alberta, British Columbia and other jurisdictions and creates the opportunity for data from Alberta to be integrated with regional, national and global remote camera datasets.